freddiehaddad/fast-track-to-rust/src/regular_expression.md

 }
 ```

 Run the code to see the error.
-Then, correct the it by adding the missing
+Then, correct it by adding the missing
 parenthesis `)` and re-run the code.

 ## Updating Rustle